Sakorona/SDVMods/ClimatesOfFerngill/README.md

 ## Changelog
 v1.3.4
-- Blood Moon implementation
+- Blood Moon implementation (see README notes)
--- water turns red, fog turns red
--- sale prices up 45%
--- monsters spawn every 6 real-world seconds outside.
 - Refactored the weather object to be easier to debug and extend
 - Fixed issue with stamina clearer not requiring drinking the item.
 - Updated and expanded some of the dialogue